 A recruitment professional Janne Ruohisto has said that 90% of all job applicants are using their time at official applying channels searching for open positions when 90% of all employers are using their time searching unofficial channels, networks and evaluating their current employees’ potential for new positions.
 It means that these two parties looking for each other are using only 10% of their time in the same waters.
 Events, phone, social media, handwritten letter and even visiting the potential hiring organization without any scheduled meeting are much better ways to look for a new job than sending open applications.

 The first goal of your winning employment process is to open the conversation.
-A very successful Finnish serial entrepreneur and author Mika Mäkeläinen describes in his book Heaven+Hell how during his early career he used to walk a certain street back and forth for some days just to meet the person he wanted to meet ‘by coincidence’.
+A very successful Finnish serial entrepreneur and author Mika Mäkeläinen describes in his book Heaven+Hell how during his early career he used to walk a certain street back and forth for days just to meet the person he wanted to meet ‘by coincidence’.
 Be brave!

 “Life is either a daring adventure or nothing at all.”